alejandrogr/dbato/README.md

 ## ROADMAP (for the future)
 * Allow OpenID
 * Allow user registration
-* Allow posting with pseudonym
+* Allow posting with alias
 * Allow post as hidden user
 * Share a reply or discussion
 * Favorite discussions